JuliaPackaging/BinaryBuilder.jl/docs/src/build_tips.md

   ```sh
   update_configure_scripts
   ```
-  to get a newer version
+  to get a newer version.